The best sales to shop today: Great Jones, Sheertex, Naadam and more | CNN Underscored

 Early Black Friday Sale

-Sheertex’s unbreakable tights have reached cult-status for their extreme durability, and now a bunch of their bestsellers are discounted as part of the brand’s early Black Friday sale.
+Sheertex’s unbreakable tights have reached cult status for their extreme durability, and now a bunch of its bestsellers are discounted as part of the brand’s early Black Friday sale.
 From minimalist classics to colorful shapewear to patterned stockings, all tights are just $35 right now.
 If you’ve been searching the web for a pair of tights that’ll last more than a season, Sheertex has got your back (or, um, legs).
 Shop this sale now before it ends at midnight.

 Friends and Family Sale